tajdeluca/portfolio/content/experience/zen3-uk.md

 ---

 ### Background
-My second role which more more architecurally focused with more of an emphasis on communicating with clients.
+My role at Zen3 UK encapsulated many of the responsibilities I had at <nuxt-link to="/jobs/cwt-digital/">CWT Digital</nuxt-link> with an increase in focus of leading the offshore team in implementing front-end solutions.

 ---